 ~1.5-2 EUR/kg depends on the price of natural gas.

-But green H2 and to only replace the current 94 Mt/year of used grey/black hydrogen require building enormous new generating capacities of green electricity (renewables, solar in the desert, etc.), it requires understanding the new H2 electrolysis technology at scale, it requires financing and addressing the multiple security concerns.
+For green H2 to replace the current ≈100 Mt/year of used grey/black hydrogen requires building enormous new generating capacities of green electricity (renewables, solar in the desert, etc.), it requires understanding the new H2 electrolysis technology at scale, it requires financing and addressing the multiple security concerns.
+Everybody out there is still learning, don’t expect miracles … soon. - pink hydrogen, when electricity is of nuclear origin.

-• hydrogen from carbonization processes.
+- hydrogen from carbonization processes.

 agricultural use of hydrogen.

-• ammonia feeds the world.
+- ammonia feeds the world.

-• ammonia production for fertilizer, NH3, Haber–Bosch process, nitrogen fixation,
+- ammonia production for fertilizer, NH3, Haber–Bosch process, nitrogen fixation,

 N2 + 3H2 → 2NH3.